coder/docs/workspaces/variables.md

 ---
 title: Environment variables
 description:
-  Learn how to work with CODER_* environment variables inside workspaces
+  Learn how to work with CODER_* environment variables inside workspaces.
 ---

 Coder injects a standard set of environment variables that allow you to access